Taking a Look at the Science Behind Positive Affirmations

 But researchers really wanted to see for themselves what happened inside the brain when positive affirmations were used.
 Participants who regularly used positive affirmations were given MRI scans during which their brains were observed when they recited these affirmations.
 Researchers found that self-affirmations resulted in neurophysiological reactions which:

-- Activated the brain’s reward centres – the ventral striatum and ventromedial prefrontal cortex.
+- Activated the brain’s reward centers – the ventral striatum and ventromedial prefrontal cortex.
 These are the areas where your feelings of self-worth and praise occur.

 - Increased activity in the brain’s self-processing areas - medial prefrontal cortex and posterior cingulate.
 These brain systems help you focus on your positive attributes.